 I just spent most of my money on my new deal and wasn’t 100% confident I could raise my portion of the capital!
 So, naturally, I responded:

 Awesome!
 I’m ready to go!

 Part of this probably comes from my decade in the Army – being faced with overwhelming odds doesn’t really phase me.

-I wasn’t 100% sure I could reach my commitment, but I was not about to let this opportunity go by the wayside.
+It wasn’t 100% guaranteed I could reach my goal for the capital raise on the apartment complex, but I was not about to let this opportunity go by the wayside.
 If you wait to have 100% confidence before taking action, you will NEVER accomplish anything.